Skip to content

 A real equity curve is noisy.
 It drifts upward with drawdowns of 10-20 bets in the worst stretches and recovers.
 A suspiciously smooth equity curve — a near-diagonal line — is almost always overfit or wired wrong.
 Glass-box models let you click into the curve and see which bets caused which moves; opaque services show you the headline shape.

-Take any recent live pick and ask: do the contributing features explain the bet?
-On a glass-box model you click the prediction and see the feature contributions ranked.
-The top three should make intuitive sense given what you know about the matchup.
-If the top contributor is something you cannot make sense of, either you are missing context or the model is over-relying on a noisy signal.
+Take any recent live pick and ask: do the reasons actually explain the bet?
+On a glass-box model you click the pick and see the top reasons ranked.
+The top three should make sense given what you know about the matchup.
+If the biggest reason is something you cannot make sense of, either you are missing context or the model is leaning too hard on a noisy signal.
 Either way, you have learned something.

 Trade-offs: when does black-box outperform?